mmxiong/RiotProgrammingChallenge/README.txt

 Riot Programming Challenge

+To run:
+Run analyze.py
+To clean up:
+Run cleanup.py

 This program calculates the most efficient spell in League of Legends given different amounts of AP, AD, bonus AD, and CDR.
 It does so by making API calls to the Riot API in order to get all data on the 127 champions, and their spells.
+This data is cached for subsequent executions of the program, and can be cleaned by running the cleanup.py file.

-Then, it calculates efficiency by converting gains and costs of the spell to gold.
-Then, it divides the resulting value by the cooldown.
+The program calculates efficiency by converting gains and costs of the spell to gold and then dividing the resulting value by the cooldown.

 Efficiency = [(gain in gold) - (cost in gold)]/cooldown